 Unfortunately, many USA Pan cookware products are out of stock, both on Amazon and on their website.
 They may be phasing out their cookware to focus on bakeware, which has been more successful for them.

 Viking--yes, the same company that makes high-end kitchen appliances--makes some, but not all, of their cookware in the USA.
-Their 5-ply with stainless lids (what they call their Professional line) is made in the USA; the rest of their cookware is made overseas (probably in China).
+Their 5-ply with stainless lids (what they call their Professional line) is made in the USA; the rest of their cookware is made overseas (in China).

-Viking had a 3-ply line made in the USA, but they have discontinued this line.
-They make at least two lines of 3-ply now, both in China, including some with stainless steel lids--so while you may still find the discontinued US-made 3-ply on Amazon until it's gone forever, be careful that the pieces aren't imported, because some of them are.
+Viking had a 3-ply line made in the USA, but they have discontinued it.
+They make at least two lines of 3-ply now, both in China, including some with stainless steel lids--so while you may still find the discontinued US-made 3-ply on Amazon until it's gone forever, be aware that some of the pieces are imported.

 Viking cookware is beautiful, and it's going to run as much or more than All-Clad.
 As pretty as this cookware is, though, we don't recommend it.
 The 5-ply Professional line is 2.5mm thick--compare to All-Clad D3 at 2.6mm.
 This means that you're paying more for thinner cookware that isn't going to perform as well.

 If you want 5-ply cookware, we recommend Demeyere Industry 5/5 Plus if you don't mind that it's imported from Belgium.
-If you want a made-in-USA product, we recommend All-Clad D3, which is less expensive and contains more aluminum (for better overall performance).
+If you want a made-in-USA product, we recommend All-Clad D3 or Heritage Steel.

 Vollrath makes most of their products in China, so we were pleasantly surprised to find that some of their cookware is made here in the USA.
 We're not sure which of their lines are made here, but we do know for certain that the two pans we link to above are made in the USA.
 Most of the Tribute line seems to be made here--but check the listing carefully before buying if you want to be sure.